nitrictech/docs/docs/reference/python/v0/api/api-all.md

 ---
 title: Python - api.all()
-description: Register an API route that handles all HTTP verbs on that route.
+description: Reference for Nitric's Python library - Register an API route that handles all HTTP verbs on that route.
 ---

 Register an API route that handles all HTTP verbs on that route.